rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 - Lab Reference : [What is XXE (XML external entity) injection?
 Tutorial & Examples | Web Security Academy](https://portswigger.net/web-security/xxe#what-is-xml-external-entity-injection)

-### Exploiting XXE to retrieve files
+### 1. Exploiting XXE to retrieve files
 - Lab : [Lab: Exploiting XXE using external entities to retrieve files | Web Security Academy](https://portswigger.net/web-security/xxe/lab-exploiting-xxe-to-retrieve-files)
-- `This lab has a "Check stock" feature that parses XML input and returns any unexpected values in the response.`
+- This lab has a "Check stock" feature that parses XML input and returns any unexpected values in the response.
 - For this vulnerability , XML is very imp ✔️
 - Practical Task - Lab
 	- STEP 1: Copy the link of the lab & in burp Suite , Proxy > intercept , close the `Intercept` & <br>